xenanetworks/open-automation-python-api/docs/source/hl_api_guide.rst

 .. note::

-    Each resource manager is an `iterable object <https://wiki.python.org/moin/Iterator>`_
+    Each :term:`resource manager` is an `iterable object <https://wiki.python.org/moin/Iterator>`_

 Module Manager and Port Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each tester object contains a *Module Manager*, which can be accessed through attribute ``modules``.
+Each tester object contains a :term:`Module Manager`, which can be accessed through attribute ``modules``.

-Each module object contains a *Port Manager*, which can be accessed through attribute ``ports``.
+Each module object contains a :term:`Port Manager`, which can be accessed through attribute ``ports``.

 .. note::

-    A Module Manager can contain modules of different *Module Types*.
+    A :term:`Module Manager` can contain modules of different :term:`Module Types<Module Type>`.
 This is because there can be various test modules installed in a physical tester.
-On the other hand, a Port Manager contains ports of the same *Port Type*.
+On the other hand, a :term:`Port Manager` contains ports of the same :term:`Port Type`.
 This is because the ports on a module are of the same type.

-Methods to retrieve a module or a port from a resource manager:
+Methods to retrieve a module or a port from a :term:`resource manager`:

 **Syntax**: